 Three patients reported having experience with pembrolizumab.
 The respondents rated the drug as extremely effective in controlling the cancer and they reported a high QoL and experienced normal living while on the treatment.
 The patients reported no side effects while undergoing treatment and considered pembrolizumab to have an acceptable side effect profile.
 Patients also noted that they were better able to perform their daily tasks and continue normal living following treatment with pembrolizumab.
-It was highlighted that treatment with pembrolizumab is less intensive and exhausting than other currently available treatments for HNSCC because it enables patients to return to day-to-day activities while undergoing treatment.
+It was highlighted that treatment with pembrolizumab is less intensive and exhausting than other currently available treatment.
 Since the drug was accessed through a clinical trial, patients emphasized that pembrolizumab should be widely accessible for HNSCC patients so that more patients can benefit from the treatment.
-Overall, patients value new HNSCC treatments that will result in increased effectiveness, improved side effect profile, improved QoL, and additional treatment options.
+Overall, patients value new HNSCC treatments that will result in increased effectiveness, improved side effect profile, and additional treatment options.